Built-in Plugin

 false

-Whitelist of code file types participating in coverage calculation, separated by commas, e.g., .json,.ts,.js
+Whitelist of code file types to be included in coverage calculation, separated by commas, e.g., .json

 .
-If not specified, all files in the report will participate in the calculation.
+If not provided, all files in the report will be included in the calculation.

 lang